glonorce/file-converter/README.md

 ---

-# 🇬🇧 DocuForge: Intelligent PDF to Markdown Engine
+# EN DocuForge: Intelligent PDF to Markdown Engine

 **DocuForge** is a high-performance tool designed to convert PDFs into clean, structured **Markdown**.
 It features a specialized **"Healer Engine"** that intelligently reinforces broken text (e.g., "t he" -> "the") based on the language context (TR/EN).